CamiloArboledaG/eCommerceResponsiveReact/README.md

 # eCommerce Responsive With React

-a Responsive eCommerce created in React, with a login, Register and confirm purchases.
-It also makes use of material-ui to use some components like Grid and also makes use of its Icons
+responsive e-commerce created in React, with a login, sign up and confirm purchases.It also makes use of material-ui to use some components like Grid and also makes use of its icons and templates.React Route DOM, Firebase, and netlify are used to export the project build.

 A nike item-based store is held which is called "Tienda el gato"